tobinvanpelt/vim-semicolon/Readme.md

 - `;r`  runs the current .py file
 - `;rr` prompts for arguments to run the current .py file
-- `;R`  prompts for filename and argument to run
+- `;R`  prompts for filename and arguments to run
 - `;d`  debugs the current python test file (uses nosetests)

 Testing:

 - `;T`  runs all project tests
 - `;t`  runs the curretn python test file
-- `;tt` prompts for nosetests to run in current test
+- `;tt` prompts for nosetests to run in current test file

-Additional useful quickfix commands:
+Additional useful quickfix commands for the breakpoint list or test failures:

 - `:cwindow` opens the quickfix window
 - `:cclose` closes the quickfix window